jsdelivr/data.jsdelivr.com/README.md

 Based on package metadata and additional heuristics, returns the recommended files to use from this package.
 The response includes one file of each supported type (js, css), if available.

-Each resolved entry point contains:
+Each entry point contains:

-- `file` - resolved file path
+- `file` - file path
 - `guessed` - a flag that indicates how the entrypoint was resolved
 	- `false` - based on trusted package metadata
 	- `true` - based on our heuristics